 Electric vehicle sales are trending up all across the globe.
 From Australia to England, the U.S. to China, recent polls and reports show interest in e-mobility growing.

-Whether it's passenger EV purchases or corporate purchasing commitments, public support for policy initiatives or technology trends, many of the latest indicators are positive.
+Whether it's passenger EV purchases or corporate procurement commitments, public support for policy initiatives or technology trends, most of the latest indicators are positive.
 But it's not all good news.
 A closer look at recent developments shows infrastructure lacking, certain policies failing and the EV adoption rate slowing.

 Below I offer five stats marking the current status of global EV growth.